jamesdc2/jamesdc2.github.com/about/index.md

 # About me

 My name is James Cline.
 I'm a software engineer in Reston, Virginia with my wife and son.
-Professionally, I work on develop enterprise java applications.
+Professionally, I develop enterprise java applications.
 When I'm not at my desk, I work on a slew of projects and try my best at being a Dad.

-For more information about my work history, [check out my r&eacute;sum&eacute;](/about/resume/).
+For more information about my professional history, [check out my r&eacute;sum&eacute;](/about/resume/).

 ## On the web